irychen/keepalive-for-react/README.md

     [],
     false,
 );
-// the third parameter is optional, default is true,
+// the third parameter is optional, default is false,
-// which means the callback will be skipped when the useLayoutEffect is triggered in first render
+// if true, which means the callback will be skipped when the useLayoutEffect is triggered in first render
 ```

 ### useKeepAliveContext